dmytro-parfenov/media-providers/README.md

 # MIF Projects Frontend Developer Candidate Test

-A one-page application that enables the user to find albums that are available on different music platforms.
+A single-page application that enables the user to find albums that are available on different music platforms.